-Ride with us by the hour, a full day (2-3 rides per day) or join us for one of our longer programmes.
-Rides usually go out daily at 10.00 am and 1.30 pm but we can change the rides to suit our customers needs.
+Ride with us by the hour, a full day or join us for one of our longer programmes.
+Rides usually go out daily at 10.00 am and 1.30 pm which will include a full assessment.
 Horse riding options include show jumping and dressage tuition, cross-country workshops, exercising our hounds or just going for a leisurely hack.
 Private cross-country or show jumping clinics for individual riders can also be arranged.

 Our cross-country fences include a mixture of natural logs, stone walls, ditches and a huge variety of man made obstacles (see our photo gallery).
-Most of the 150 fences include 2 or more options, so whether you are a nervous novice or a confident competitor, we can cater for your needs.
+Most of the fences include 2 or more options, so whether you are a nervous novice or a confident competitor, we can cater for your needs.
 Take a look at some of our fences in our photo galleries to give you an idea of the variety and options available.
-The riding standard for our cross-country course varies from novice, through intermediate and right up to advanced open.
-Ideally all riders should be confident in walk trot and canter.
-Absolute beginners are also welcome at Flowerhill but please let us know well in advance so we can accommodate for this.
+The riding standard for our cross-country course varies from novice or intermediate.
+All riders must be confident in walk trot and canter to ensure all riders safety and we advice that all riders have their own personal accident insurance.
+(Equine Safety Initiative)

 We have over 45 active working horses who are a cross between the solid and sensible Irish draught and the thoroughbred.
 This results in a sport horse with a great jumping ability, common sense and courage.
 All of our horses are cross-country and hunting veterans who will take good care of you during your stay.
 We take particular care to match each rider with the horse best suited to them so that everyone feels comfortable and safe while having the best fun during their time at Flowerhill.
 Oliver (former field master with the East Galway Hunt and retired Huntsman after 20 seasons with the Roscommon Hunt) accompanies most of the rides and always provides words of encouragement and advice along the way.